Docker

-LogChimp docker image is an official package maintained by core team.
+The LogChimp docker image is an official package maintained by the core team.

 You can easily kick-start your LogChimp site in 3 easy steps.

-Here we're creating a network which will be used by both database and LogChimp application.
+Here, we're creating a network that will be used by both the database and the LogChimp application.

 docker network create -d bridge logchimp_network